A simple ‘Magic Reindeer Food’ treat bag idea that makes for an affordable Christmas gift, whilst also being a great way to spread Christmas cheer!

 The printable Magic Reindeer Food Bag Topper is designed to fit over a little 10cm cello bags which can be found at most discount stores or in the party section at the grocery and department stores.
 There are four printable bag toppers per one A4 sheet of paper, and the topper also has a cute little poem on the back:

-Sprinkle magic reindeer food outside at night, the moon will make it sparkle bright, as santa’s reindeer fly and roam, this will guide them to your home!
+Sprinkle magic reindeer food outside at night, the moon will make it sparkle bright, as Santa’s reindeer fly and roam, this will guide them to your home!

-and has space for you to pencil in who the bag is for and who it is from.
+There is also a space for you to pencil in who the bag is for and who it is from.

 HOW TO MAKE REINDEER FOOD

 WHAT YOU WILL NEED:

 - Cellophane bags (I found 50 of these for $2 at my local dollar store or alternatively you can check the party section at your local supermarket)

 - Shredded coconut (you can also use desiccated coconut)